vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ### A greeting service

-The following sample creates a simple controller that calls another HTTP endpoint, allowing us to establish service hand-offs during traces.
+The following sample creates an HTTP Controller that calls a service.
 In this example, we only return a specific payload: `Greeting`.

 The payload is a simple record: